Table of Contents

-Plastic Shrinkage Crack is developed during the initial stage itself i.e. before hardening.
-It is formed due to the shrinkage of concrete.
+Plastic Shrinkage Crack is developed during the initial stage, i.e. before hardening.

 Causes of Plastic Shrinkage Crack

-The main causes of plastic shrinkage crack can be listed as follows:
+The main causes of plastic shrinkage cracks can be listed as follows:

 Prevention of Plastic Shrinkage Crack

-The various precautions that must be taken for preventing plastic shrinkage crack are mentioned below:
+The various precautions that must be taken to prevent plastic shrinkage cracks are mentioned below:

-1. If a harsh climatic condition exists at the site such as high wind velocity, the placement must be done at an appropriate time such as late evening or early night.
+1. If a harsh climatic condition exists at the site, such as high wind velocity or hot temperature, the placement must be done at an appropriate time, such as late evening or early night.

 2. In very hot or dry conditions, fog sprays must be used.
 Fog spray reduces the rate of evaporation of water.

-3. Proper workmanship, equipment, and materials must be ensured at all times.
+3. Proper workmanship, equipment, and materials must be ensured.

 ii.
 Expansion Concrete Crack

-The cracks that are associated with the expansion of concrete are known as expansion concrete cracks.
+The cracks associated with the expansion of concrete are known as expansion concrete cracks.

-These are the type of cracks that are formed as a result of the expansion of concrete, particularly in hot climatic conditions.
+✔ These are the type of cracks formed due to the expansion of concrete, particularly in hot climatic conditions.

 Causes of Expansion Concrete Crack

-Some of the causes of expansion concrete cracks can be listed as follows:
+Some of the causes of the expansion of concrete cracks can be listed as follows:

 1. Wrong choice of materials.